Project X Zone 2: Sales

 The game sold 37,000 copies in Japan on its first week, selling through 60% of its shipment.
 The game made the #2 spot in the UK 3DS sales charts.

 Legacy

-In an interview with Nintendo Life, Kensuke Tsukanaka stated that he would like to continue the series, though he admitted it wouldn’t be easy to realize each time.
+In an interview with Nintendo Life, Kensuke Tsukanaka stated that he would like to continue the series, though he admitted it would not be easy to realize each time.

 Hideki Kamiya of PlatinumGames has stated he was approached about having Sega character Bayonetta included in this game, to which he refused as he wanted Bayonetta and Dante from Devil May Cry to meet "on his own terms".
 However, he has stated he has come to regret this decision due to realizing how the fans would have loved the two interacting, and that if there is a Project X Zone 3 he would be all for Bayonetta's inclusion.